-We were formed as BioSig Technologies, Inc., a Nevada corporation, in February 2009 and in April 2011 we merged with our wholly-owned subsidiary, BioSig Technologies, Inc., a Delaware corporation, with the Delaware corporation continuing as the surviving entity.
-BioSig is principally devoted to improving the standard of care in electrophysiology with our PURE EPTM System's enhanced signal acquisition, digital signal processing, and analysis during catheter ablation of cardiac arrhythmias.
+We were formed as BioSig Technologies, Inc., a Nevada corporation, in February 2009 and in April 2011 we merged with our wholly owned subsidiary, BioSig Technologies, Inc., a Delaware corporation, with the Delaware corporation continuing as the surviving entity.
+BioSig is principally devoted to improving the standard of care in electrophysiology, or EP, with our PURE EPTM System's enhanced signal acquisition, digital signal processing, and analysis during catheter ablation of cardiac arrhythmias.
 The Company has generated minimal revenue to date and consequently its operations are subject to all risks inherent in business enterprise in early commercialization stage.

 On November 7, 2018, we formed a subsidiary under the laws of the State of Delaware, originally under the name of NeuroClear Technologies, Inc., for the purpose of pursuing additional applications of the PURE EPTM signal processing technology outside of the field of cardiac electrophysiology.
-Subsequently, in March 2020, the subsidiary was renamed to ViralClear Pharmaceuticals, Inc. ("ViralClear").
-We own 70.2% of ViralClear's outstanding shares of common stock as of March 12, 2021.
-ViralClear Pharmaceutical's Business Overview can be found on pages 15.
+In March 2020, it was renamed ViralClear Pharmaceuticals, Inc. ("ViralClear").
+As of March 30, 2022, the Company retains 60.22% ownership of ViralClear.
+ViralClear's Business Overview can be found on pages 16.

-On July 2, 2020, the Company formed an additional subsidiary, NeuroClear Technologies, Inc., a Delaware corporation, to pursue additional applications of the PURE EPTM signal processing technology outside of cardiac electrophysiology.
-We own 100% of the subsidiary's outstanding shares of common stock as of March 12, 2021.
-We plan to rename and repurpose this additional subsidiary for future endeavors; and we intend to return ViralClear to its former name, NeuroClear Technologies, Inc. (referred to herein as "NeuroClear").
-NeuroClear's Business Overview can be found on pages 15-18.
+On July 2, 2020, the Company formed an additional subsidiary, NeuroClear Technologies, Inc. ("NeuroClear"), a Delaware corporation, to pursue additional applications of the PURE EP^{TM} signal processing technology outside of cardiac electrophysiology.
+We own 100% of the outstanding shares of common stock as of March 30, 2022 and the subsidiary is currently dormant.
+NeuroClear's Business Overview can be found on page 19.